Guccipillow/Pre-release-Material-2021-P22-MJ-CIE/Explanation of the Solution/Usage of Variables and Arrays in the Solution.md

-# EXPLANATION ON THE USAGE OF EACH VARIABLE & ARRAY IN THE SOLUTION
+# PURPOSE OF EACH VARIABLE & ARRAY IN THE SOLUTION

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->